 reservation-add allows for the insertion of a new host.
 It takes a set of arguments that vary depending on the nature of the host reservation.
 Any parameters allowed in the configuration file that pertain to host reservation are permitted here.
-For details regarding IPv4 reservations, see Host Reservation in DHCPv4; for IPv6 reservations, see Host Reservation in DHCPv4; for IPv6 reservation, or the id of the subnet-id is mandatory.
+For details regarding IPv4 reservations, see Host Reservation in DHCPv4; for IPv6 reservations, see Host Reservation in DHCPv6.
+The subnet-id is mandatory.
 Use a value of zero (0) to add a global reservation, or the id of the subnet to which the reservation should be added.
 An example command can be as simple as: